Adam Laxalt on The Border Crisis - April 8th, Hour 2

 But I also think we're in a really weird place, Sean.

-I mean, the same people, yeah, doing this to five and six-year-olds with eight-year-olds is a little it's none of their business.
+Yeah, doing this to five and six year olds and eight-year-olds is a little, it's none of their business.

 I urge him to stay out of the business of kids' sexuality.

-And can we just raise a point?
+And can we just raise a business either?

-Who the hell is Bacera?
+Yeah, Becera, who the hell is Becerra?

 Not for nothing.

-Oh, and he wanted to put crack pipes out.
+Oh, and he wanted to put crackpipes out.

-That this is the guy we're trusting with our children's identity?
+This is the guy we're trusting with our children's identity?

 I don't think so.